JeanBertinR/shinyML/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

+* Modified the title to make it describe the package more precisely

+* Checked the new title lenght remains less than 65 characters.

+* Modified the title in the Readme.Rmd file to make it correspond to the title in the DESCRIPTION file

+* Written "License: GPL-3" instead of "GPL-3 | file LICENSE" in the DESCRIPTION file

+* Added a reference in the description field on the DESCRIPTION file in the form "authors (year, ISBN:...)" that describe the methods in the package

+## Resubmission
+This is a resubmission.
+In this version I have:

 * Converted the DESCRIPTION title to title case.

 * Right spelled words in DESCRIPTION: